-Every day there are one to two residents designated for “back-up” call if needed in case of emergency.
+Every day there are one to two senior residents designated for “back-up” call if needed in case of emergency or work demands exceed a resident's abilities and additional help is required.
 Although the jeopardy system is rarely used, residents should be available to come to work within one hour’s notice.

 How is the floor team organized?

 The floor team consists of two senior residents (usually a second and a third year) who supervise and manage four pediatric interns, a sub-intern and several third-year medical students.
 Each week, three interns work during the day shift and one works the night shift.
 The interns are responsible for the care of six to 10 patients, as well as teaching and providing feedback to the medical students.
 They are expected to formulate a differential diagnosis and treatment or management plan for each one of their patients.
 The senior resident manages the team and provides direct supervision of the interns, sub-interns and medical students.
 The residents care for all patients admitted to the inpatient service.
 There are no non-teaching cases.

 We have 12 residents per year, as well as two PGY-4 chief residents.
 We think this is the perfect size – it’s small enough that it gives our residents, faculty and nursing staff the chance to get to know everyone well, but large enough to provide adequate coverage for planned and unanticipated absences.